Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 freezing
 ```

-At this point the engine has a coherent persistent transactional storage core rather than a collection of isolated features.
+This milestone defines a coherent persistent transactional storage core rather than a
+collection of isolated features.

 ---